SongWZ3214/AI_teammate/README.md

 # Introduction
 This is the guideline for replicating the Wizard-of-Oz experiments in paper **An Exploratory Study on How AI Awareness Impacts Human-AI Design Collaboration**.
+Read our paper [here](https://doi.org/10.1145/3708359.3712162) (not online yet)!
 We introduce how to set up the environment and the workflow for the wizards below.

 # Setting up the Environment
 ## Preparing Materials